Types of CDL Jobs

 Some jobs only require travel within a state or a radius of a few states.
 Regional routes involve less variety and may pay less than OTR jobs.
 However, there is usually more home time as drivers are on the road for a shorter duration.

 Local jobs keep you close to home and your family.
 Many local professional drivers are home daily or nightly.
 These typically pay less than regional and OTR jobs, however, and most local companies require drivers to have previous experience.

 The following types of jobs are based on who you drive with/for:

 The major benefit of solo driving is that you have more control over your space and are the only person driving the rig.

 Most truck driving jobs involve working for a trucking company to haul freight.
-You may lease a tractor-trailer or drive one that is owned by this company.
+You may lease a tractor-trailer or buy one outright.
 As an owner-operator, you own the rig yourself and contract with companies to transport their cargo.
 These jobs are among the highest paying in the industry and although you will probably need more experience after graduation to become an owner-operator, we can help you find companies that offer paths to tractor-trailer ownership.

 In addition to the above categories, truck driving jobs are also classified based on the type of freight you haul: